Gotta love a good series. New and old, I binge watch so many that I would drown if they were made of water. Here's a bunch I love.

 So far though, it has me wanting more.
 The weird dance moves make me suspicious it’s going to go a bit loopy.
 Maybe take an avenue I’m not too fond of.
 Could Prairie come from the future or be an alien?
 Maybe she will turn into Neo from the Matrix?
 This would make me unhappy and I can’t be sure based solely on the season finale and the story so far.

 I like it 90% of the time and I smirk at it 5% of the time.
-The remainder I flat-out have no idea what they are doing.
+For the remainder, I flat-out have no idea what they are doing.
 I am however very curious to watch the next season but sometimes I wish they had left them all in that cage and gone a more horror route than the sci-fi weirdness it seems to have been tracking towards.

 See it on Netflix.